 The recycling bins most of us have at home and picked up weekly utilize a system called single stream recycling.
 It’s actually a fairly advanced operation that begins when trucks pick up your recyclable items and take them to a Material Recovery Facility (MRF).
-This is where the bottles, plastics and metals get sorted in order to be processed and remade into new products.
-They are loaded onto a conveyer belt and ran through a series of machines designed to separate the varying materials.
+This is where the bottles, plastics, and metals get sorted in order to be processed and remade into new products.
+They are loaded onto a conveyer belt and run through a series of machines designed to separate the varying materials.
 Paper and cardboard are separated first by a machine with fast, rotating wheels.
 A large magnet then pulls out some of the metals.
 The remaining metals are extracted by a machine called an Eddy current rotor.
 The plastic and glass continue down the line to an optical scanning system which recognizes the plastic and blows it away with a burst of air.
 The heavier glass moves on down to the end of the line where it falls into bins designated for glass.
 Plastic bags and wrappers are lightweight and come in numerous shapes and sizes, being prime candidates for getting tangled up in the sorting machines and causing detrimental shutdowns.

 Ziploc has put together a wonderful video explaining this process:

 Those pounds of plastic are recycled into containers, crates, pipe, railroad ties, and new bags and film.
-PAC actually utilizes this recycled film in our Polyjacket-R. They are 100% recyclable and made from up to 50% recycled content film.
+PAC actually utilizes this recycled film in our Polyjacket-R. They are 100% recyclable poly mailers and made from up to 50% recycled content film.
 The Mailjacket and Folding cartons are also recyclable and made from 100% recycled paper, 95% of which is post-consumer.
 Very cool!

 This recycled plastic may also become durable composite lumber for fences, benches, decks, door and window frames, even playground equipment by companies like TREX.
 TREX recycles more than 2 billion bags a year at their plant in Winchester, Virginia.
 That’s 720,000 pounds of material a WEEK.
 That’s a lot of scrap Polyethelyne film!